facebook/litho/README.md

 ## Run sample
 You can find more examples in our [sample app](https://github.com/facebook/litho/tree/master/sample).

-To build and run (on an attached device/emulator) the sample app, execute
+To build and run (on an attached device/emulator) the sample app, execute:

     $ buck fetch sample
     $ buck install -r sample